Being part of the community

 However, you’re not alone.
 When you become a university student you’re part of an academic community, working with other students and staff, to shape your learning and university experience.

-Below is a brief overview of some the people that you may need to know or be aware of before you start university.
+Here’s a brief introduction to some of the people that you may need to know or be aware of before you start university.

-Through your research, you may have come across academic job titles, for example, Professor or lecturer, in the departments you showed interest in.
+Through your research, you may have come across academic job titles, for example, Professor or Lecturer.
 To help you get to grips with some of the terminology, listed below are teaching staff at the University of Reading who are academic experts in their field.
 This is listed in ranking order from most junior to most senior.

 |PhD Student||Will teach and supervise undergraduate students|